 Put yourself in this scenario; Imagine you are in an emergency.
-Think off people you can call.
+Think of people you can call.
 Those are your real friends.

 I used to think this way until I read the exact same idea on the internet.
 To me, it wasn’t a nice confirmation.
 It was rather a time of contemplation.
 There are those who will call me in such a scenario that I can’t call if I find myself in the same scenario.
 It doesn’t mean we are not friends.
 We are just not that type of friends.
 The “scenario” concept is just theoretical.
 In reality, it’s more complicated than that.
 It would be therefore detrimental for you to put those who would respond to your emergency in the special category and label all others as fake friends.

 No matter how hard you try, whether you are the most approachable person in your workplace, the funniest guy in the world or the most famous entertainer, we all have a small circle.
-It’s not small just because there are more outside it than there are in it.
+It’s not small just because there are more people outside it than there are in it.
 No!
 It’s small because no matter how hard you try to expand it, it will remain small.
-The more people there are in your small circle, the more people will leave your small circle.
+The more people you add to your small circle, the more likely some others in the small circle will leave.
 No one has a small circle of 50 people.
 The goal is to expand your acquaintance circle.
 That circle can take everyone in the whole world.
 Expanding the small circle has a great limitation; it can only hold about a dozen people at a time.
 This leads us to a major misconception that needs to be tackled;

 MYTH: FAKE FRIENDS LEAVE, TRUE FRIENDS STAY